l7mp/learning-go/99-labs/02-webapps/README.md

 }
 ```

 The first line, `package main` declares that the code belongs to the `main` package.
-In the next few lines, the `net/http` and the `fmt` packages are imported: the former provides the HTTP server implementation and the latter helps in formatting strings.
+In the next few lines, the `net/http` and `fmt` packages are imported: the former provides the HTTP server implementation and the latter helps in formatting strings.
 The `HelloHandler` function is a standard HTTP request handler with the signature `func(w http.ResponseWriter, r *http.Request)`, where `r` can be used to access the details of the HTTP request being served and `w` is used to write the response.
 Below we use `fmt.Printf` to write the string `Hello, world!` into the HTTP response.
 When not specifying otherwise, Go will automatically set the HTTP status 200 OK in the response.

 The `main` function first assigns the `HelloHandler` request handler to the HTTP path `/`, meaning that whenever the server is called with an empty path (say, using the URL `http://example.com/`) it will call our handler that will respond with the `Hello, world!` greeting.
 Finally, `http.ListenAndServe` spawns the HTTP server on port 8080.
 This function is blocking, so the program won't exit unless it encounters en error (or it is explicitly killed)